 The collection includes a range of books and pamphlets concerning or exploring themes around sexuality and gender identity.
 You can find examples of fiction and non-fiction works in the tabs within this box.
 Please note that these lists are not exhaustive, and further items of relevance may be found within the collection.
 If you identify any books within the collection that could be added to the list, we would be very pleased to hear about them.

-Examples of non-fiction books and pamphlets include:
+Non-fiction books and pamphlets in the Hyaptia Collection include:

 The Bill Douglas Cinema Museum has a collection of over 80,000 objects on the history of the moving image.
 This is a rich resource for researching and understanding LGBT+ history, not just in terms of representation but also in showing the importance of cinema as a place of identification for LGBT+ communities.
 As well as books and publicity material on key films, you can also find evidence of the coded expressions of gay life before legalisation in publications such as Films and Filming.
 You can find more on this in a blog on our website by Dr Chris O’Rourke at http://www.bdcmuseum.org.uk/news/queer-uses-of-british-fan-magazines/.
 In addition we hold important archive material on the work of Derek Jarman, both in the archive of James Mackay, who produced many ground-breaking gay films from the 1970s including Jarman’s Blue, The Garden and The Angelic Conversation and the papers of Don Boyd who produced Jarman’s The Tempest and The War Requiem.
 We work with a number of scholars across the University in research and teaching on the role of the moving image in LGBT+ histories.

 Contact Us or Give Feedback